 FLYING WHALES took up the challenge of designing an airship for more ecological and economical transport with the development of the LCA60T.
 A pioneer in this field for transporting wood and large industrial parts in regions of the world without infrastructure, the French company chose the latest digital technologies to carry out such a large-scale project.
-Dassault Systèmes’ 3DEXPERIENCE® platform becomes its reference system, based on the CDA (Company Digital Alignment) methodology developed by CENIT-KEONYS.
+Dassault Systèmes’ 3DEXPERIENCE® platform becomes its reference system, based on the DPA* (Digital Process Assessment) methodology developed by CENIT-KEONYS.

 KEONYS: Can you explain the FLYING WHALES project and its main challenges?